Average Act Score For Ut Austin

 Q: How many times should I take the ACT?

 A: Take the ACT as many times as you need to feel confident in your score.
-However, be mindful of the time and effort required, and ensure you're adequately preparing between attempts.
+That said, be mindful of the time and effort required, and ensure you're adequately preparing between attempts.

 Q: Are there any resources available to help me prepare for the ACT?